At First Light (film): Plot

-(Summary: A high school senior, Alex, encounters mysterious lights, and she gets amazing, supernatural abilities but no memory of who she is or how she got the powers.
+A high school senior, Alex, encounters mysterious lights, and she gets amazing, supernatural abilities but no memory of who she is or how she got the powers.
 Her friend Sean finds her and offers to take her into his home until she recovers.
-A dubious organization tracks her down, and the two are forced to run away, and have to try and find out the truth of what actually happened that night.)
+A dubious organization tracks her down, and the two are forced to run away, and have to try and find out the truth of what actually happened that night.

 17-year-old Sean takes care of his catatonic grandmother and little brother.
 He goes to a party and reconnects with an old friend & crush, Alex.
 Alex leaves the party with her boyfriend to go night swimming, where she drowns.
 While underwater, mysterious lights light the sky and water around her.
 She is later seen walking down the road, confused and with no memories.
 She calls Sean, who had written his number on her arm at the party.

 He picks her up and lets her sleep at his place, assuming she is on drugs and needs to sleep them off.
 However, the next day strange things start to happen around Alex: lights flickering, knives hovering in midair, and Sean’s catatonic grandma suddenly lively and back to normal.
 Sean takes Alex home as her step-mom has reported her missing, but while there Alex pushes Sean out of the second story window- stopping them both seconds before hitting the ground with her new strange powers.

 Now on the run, the pair meet an ex-scientist, Cal, who has tracked down Alex through the electromagnetic energy she puts off.
 Warning them that others are searching for her, Alex and Sean go with him.
 He explains that his organization has been sending out messages into spaces for years- and “they” have finally responded.
 He also warns Sean that his close proximity to Alex is giving him radiation poisoning and will eventually kill him.
 Seeing the pain she’s causing Sean, Alex flees to the desert where the giant circle of solar panels are located.